 During the dry season (May – September) the weather in the Top End is near perfect – 27-32 degrees celsius, with very little or no rain.
 The build up or troppo season (October) and build down (April) are characterised by high humidity and low rainfall.
 Once the wet season begins in the Top End (November – March), it’s more difficult to get to places.
 The monsoonal rains make rivers impassable and some areas inaccessible by road.
 The wild electric storms turn the sky into a spectacular light show and the rain dramatically transforms the landscape.

-The Top End of the Northern Territory is known for its tropical weather, rich aboriginal culture, national parks and laid-back lifestyle.
+The Top End of the Northern Territory is known for its tropical weather, rich Aboriginal cultures, national parks and laid-back lifestyle.
 It is home to an eclectic mix of cultures whose outdoor lifestyle is complemented by brilliant sunsets, fantastic fishing and a colourful calendar of outdoor events.

 Northern Australia is a vast region stretching from the Kimberley Plateau of Western Australia through the Top End of the Northern Territory to the tip of Queensland's Cape York.
 In Northern Australia five percent of the population inhabit approximately half of the continent.

-The Top End has been constantly occupied for more than 60 000 years.
-This is reflected by one of the oldest currently practiced cultures in the world, which has been passed down through countless generations.
+The Top End has been constantly occupied by First Nations peoples for more than 60, 000 years.
+This is reflected by one of the oldest continuing cultures in the world, which has been passed down through countless generations.
 The Top End includes spectacular wetlands and waterfalls, awe inspiring rocky outcrops and Precambrian escarpments up to 1.6 billion years old.
 The abundant wildlife includes freshwater and saltwater crocodiles and a wealth of rock-art that is amongst the oldest on earth.

 The landscape is relatively flat with river floodplains and grasslands with eucalyptus trees along with rocky areas and patches of rainforest, and in western Arnhem Land a high rugged sandstone plateau cut through with gorges, much of which is in Kakudu National Park.
 The rivers that form the wetlands include the South and East Alligator Rivers, Mary River, and the Glyde River.
 The climate is tropical monsoon with a wet and dry season.
 Temperatures do not fluctuate widely throughout the year.